Skip to main content

 Summary

-Horizon shading accounts for beam irradiance losses when the sun is blocked by distant terrain features, trees, buildings, or other obstructions beyond the solar array field.
+Horizon shading accounts for losses when the sun is blocked by distant terrain features, tree lines, buildings, or other obstructions far beyond the solar array field.
 Users define a horizon profile as a series of - pairs describing the apparent horizon line around the site.
 At each timestep, the algorithm compares the solar position to the interpolated horizon elevation at that azimuth and determines whether the sun is visible.
-When sunrise or sunset occurs within a timestep and the sun passes behind the horizon, fractional shading is calculated based on the duration of obstruction.
+When sunrise or sunset occurs within a timestep, the shading factor is prorated based on the duration of terrain blockage.
+Diffuse horizon shading (sky-view reduction from far-field obstructions) is currently not implemented in PlantPredict.

 Inputs